Rei-SwitchBot/faq/en-us/Meter Series.md

 The same name cannot be used to different devices, including the shared home.

-4. If you have any questions, please contact us via SwitchBot App -> Profile -> Support ->Feedback.

 ---
 ### How to Change the Date Format to DD/MM on SwitchBot Meter Pro